vlstill/presentations/rh_0616/pres.md

 Loader also adds metadata for each function:

+*   function pointer
-*   function pointer, number of arguments, argument types, frame size…
+*   number of arguments
+*   argument types
+*   frame size
 *   instruction metadata

 . . .

 Annotations to facilitate debugging/counterexamples

-*   output when a function is entered or left (including exceptions)
+*   printed when a function is entered or left (including unwinding)

 ## Executable Counterexamples

 the bitcode already contains C and C++ library implementation

-*   native implementation of \divine{} runtime has to be added
+*   native implementation of the \divine{} runtime has to be added
 *   simulates counterexample found by \divine
 *   no parallelism, instead manages and switches separate stacks
-*   currently support planned only for `x86_64` on Linux
+*   support now planned only for `x86_64` on Linux
     *   depends on calling conventions, syscalls
 *   work in progress